aws-amplify/amplify-ui/README.md

 **Accessible and usable by default**

-Amplify UI components work on screen readers and follow industry standards and best practices. (e.g WCAG 2.1AA for Web, Apple HIG for iOS).
+Amplify UI components work on screen readers and follow industry standards and best practices.
 The default UI will be generic enough to fit into most applications, polished enough to not require immediate replacement.
 Many people did not like the look of the existing Amplify UI components and certain elements did not meet accessibility guidelines like color contrast.
 This next version fixes those issues.

 **Respectful to the platform and framework**